abbr/BillEase/README.md

 *Invoice Run.exe* is intended to be put into a scheduled task to run at the end of each billing cycle to create charge line items.

+*BillEase* is intended to be accessed by four types of users with following permissions:

+1. Administrator (owner) from service provider - full control to entire site.
+2. Contributor (member) from service provider - full read access to entire site plus write access to *Consumptions* list.
+This type should contain service delivery unit personnel.
+3. Visitor - full read access to entire site.
+This can be accountants from service provider or external auditors, for example.
+4. Client - read access to security trimmed *Charges* list.

 *BillEase* requires following manual processes performed by the service provider:

-1. One-time activities - performed first time as initial setup and update only when information changes thereafter.
+1. One-time activities - performed first time as initial setup and update only when information changes thereafter by administrator.
    1. Populate *Accounts* and *Rates*.
    2. For each *Account*, create a SharePoint group named after it.
 A prefix is allowed.
 For example, if the account is called *Marketing*, the corresponding SharePoint group should be called *Billing Group - Marketing*, assuming prefix is *Billing Group -*.
 The prefix has to be consistent.
 Change the group name whenever account name changes.
+Don't grant the group any permission to the site.
-   3. Add client users who are allowed to see charges to an account to the corresponding group.
+   3. Add client users who are allowed to see charges to an account to the corresponding groups.
+   4. Setup and adjust permissions as needed.
+For example, when creating the SharePoint site from solution, by default site contributors have write permission to all lists.
+To match the access permission described above, you may want to change the default permission to read-only, then grant contributors write access to *Consumptions* list by breaking the permission inheritance.
-   4. (Optional) Populate pre-defined fixed-quantity consumptions in *Fixed Consumptions* list
+   5. (Optional) Populate pre-defined fixed-quantity consumptions in *Fixed Consumptions* list
 2. Recurring activities:
-   1. Near the end of each billing cycle, stage meter readings into an Excel spreadsheet with column order matching the *Consumptions* list view.
-Put any one-off charges or credits into the spreadsheet as well.
+   1. Near the end of each billing cycle, stage meter readings except for *Fixed Consumptions* into an Excel spreadsheet with column order matching the *Consumptions* list view.
    2. Select the range of data in Excel and press Ctrl-C to copy.
 Open the *Datasheet View* of *Consumptions* list in Internet Explorer. click the second column (by default *Title*) of the last empty row in the *Datasheet View* marked by asterisk, and press Ctrl-V to paste the data range to the list.
 This completes the bulk loading process.
 Data uploaded can be modified as long as the billing cycle is not closed.

 Once above activities are performed, rest processes are handled automatically by *Invoice Run.exe*.
 Clients can see their charge line items in *Charges* list.
 They can export the list to Excel for further analysis.